jefking/King.A-Trak/README.md

 Move content between Windows and Azure.

 #### Synchronize
-- from folder to Azure
+- from Windows to Azure
-- from Azure to folder
+- from Azure to Windows
-- from folder to folder
+- from Windows to Windows
 - from Azure to Azure

 ## [NuGet](https://www.nuget.org/packages/King.ATrak)